 How can a VPN help you?
 A VPN redirects your data through an encrypted tunnel, so nobody can see what you do online.
 If you’re unlucky enough to connect to a fake hotspot, all the hacker will be able to view is incomprehensible code.

 Websites are often blocked based on your geographical location; this is particularly true in certain repressive regimes.
-In China, Iran, Iraq, and other countries with restrictive governments, access to Western news outlets and social media platforms is limited.
+However, lots of content is blocked because of licensing restrictions or other innocuous reasons.

 How can a VPN help you?
 When you connect to a VPN, you acquire a new IP address.
 NordVPN has more than 5400 servers in 59 countries around the globe.
 You might live in China, but with a VPN you can connect to a server in Germany and access content available to Germans.
 Are VPNs worth it?
 Definitely, as your new online identity allows you to access the internet with no restrictions.